NYCPlanning/cpdocs/docs/cpdb.md

 * **cpdb_commitments**

 	A commitment is an individual planned commitment.
-Multiple planned commitments funs one project.
+Multiple planned commitments fund one project.

-These base tables report the data at the three differnt levels.
+These base tables report the data at the three different levels.

 ### Developing the *cpdb_dcpattributes* table